-BACKUP (FIXED): MASP A - Backup starts on active MASP.
-BACKUP (FIXED): MASP A - Backup on active MASP to fixed disk complete.
+BACKUP (FIXED): MASP A - Backup on active MASP to fixed disk complete. '''

 '''

 BACKUP (FIXED): MASP A - Backup starts on standby MASP.

-BACKUP (FIXED): MASP A - Backup on standby MASP to fixed disk
+BACKUP (FIXED): MASP A - Backup on standby MASP to fixed disk complete.

-complete.

 '''

 The HLR destinations are now configured and ready for A-Port feature activation.